-Palazzo Doria Pamphilj is a 16th century palace in Rome, which houses the Galleria Doria Pamphilj, a museum with mainly paintings from the private collection of the Doria family.
+Palazzo Doria Pamphilj is a 16th century palace in Rome, which houses the Galleria Doria Pamphilj, a gallery and museum with mainly paintings from the private collection of the Doria family.

 |Address||Via del Corso 305, Rome|